-- 1. Fairness: responding to the needs of clients, staff and shareholder by establishing a relationship based on trust and quality; - 2.
-Transparency: promoting clear communication at all levels, reducing to the maximum possible extent any misunderstanding, with a view to establishing long and mutually satisfactory relationships; - 3.
-Independence: pursing the sole goal of serving clients and the needs clients express by the latter when signing to the products and activities of the Company, free of any external conditioning or conflicting consideration from third parties;
+1. Fairness: responding to the needs of clients, staff and shareholder by establishing a relationship based on trust and quality; 2.
+Transparency: promoting clear communication at all levels, reducing to the maximum possible extent any misunderstanding, with a view to establishing long and mutually satisfactory relationships; 3.
+Independence: pursing the sole goal of serving clients and the needs clients express when signing to the products and activities of the Company, free of any external conditioning or conflicting consideration from third parties; 4.
+Freedom: creating an organization and environment free from external conditioning and pressures and where everyone is free to operate, according to the respective professional ESG Policy Author: Debska Date of last review 11/10/2024 Page 11 of 28 mandate and in the pursuance of each respective professional target, in order to pursue the interest of all stakeholders in the best possible way.

-- 4. Freedom: by creating an organization and environment free from external conditioning and pressures and where everyone is free to operate, according to the respective professional mandate and in the pursuance of each respective professional target, in order to pursue the interest of all stakeholders in the best possible way. - 5.
-Loyalty and Trust: endeavouring to establish relationships where both parties can trust each other in full transparency and where the importance of the relationship is a leading and often prevailing factor if compared to other considerations (e.g. personal interest).
-Also, respecting the culture of the community in which the Company operates, without feeling bound or committed to any different consideration, influence or pressure. - 6.
-Innovation: favouring an environment that fosters initiative and innovation, with the aim of constant improvement of the service and the products offered, thus increasing the reliability, efficiency and ultimately the competitiveness of the Company. - 7.
-Sustainability: supporting sustainable economic development through an investment approach that will take into consideration ESG / CSR.
+5. Loyalty and Trust: endeavoring to establish relationships where both parties can trust each other in full transparency and where the importance of the relationship is a leading and often prevailing factor if compared to other considerations (e.g. personal interest).
+Also, respecting the culture of the community in which the Company operates, without feeling bound or committed to any different consideration, influence or pressure.
+6. Innovation: favoring an environment that fosters initiative and innovation, with the aim of constant improvement of the service and the products offered, thus increasing the reliability, efficiency and ultimately the competitiveness of the Company.
+7. Sustainability: supporting sustainable economic development through an investment approach that will take into consideration ESG / CSR.